casper-network/docs/source/docs/casper/dapp-dev-guide/session-code/session-code.md

         `use casper_contract::contract_api::{account, runtime, storage, system};` this example uses account, runtime, storage, and system crates.
 However, you might need to import the crates relevant to your session code.

 ## Sample Session Code
 This sample code demonstrates a simple session code passing arguments, processing the arguments, and storing the result.
 In general, you will use session code for such operations.
-In this example, we call a contract that gets a donation amount, and we store the result in a URef.
+In this example, we call a contract that gets returns a value and we store the result in a URef, within the account's named keys.

 ```rust
 #![no_std]